aabasiyanik/aabasiyanik/README.md

 ### Hello 🌍!
 ---
-🎓 I'm a sophomore studying Mathematics & Computer Science at the University of Illinois at Urbana-Champaign.
+🎓 I'm a Junior studying Mathematics & Computer Science at the University of Illinois at Urbana-Champaign.
 I'm passionate about robotics, machine learning, and exploring diverse topics in computer science. 💻🤖

 ### 🌱 About This Repo